design-tokens/community-group/technical-reports/format/composite-types.md

 ### Fallbacks

 The string and object values are mutually exclusive means of expressing stroke styles.
-For example, some of the string values like `inset` or `groove` cannot be expressed in terms of a `dash-array` and `line-cap` as they require some implementation-specific means of lightening or darkening the _color_ for portions of a border or outline.
-Conversely, a precisely defined combination of `dash-array` and `line-cap` sub-values is not guaranteed to produce the same visual result as the `dashed` or `dotted` keywords as they are implementation-specific.
+For example, some of the string values like `inset` or `groove` cannot be expressed in terms of a `dashArray` and `lineCap` as they require some implementation-specific means of lightening or darkening the _color_ for portions of a border or outline.
+Conversely, a precisely defined combination of `dashArray` and `lineCap` sub-values is not guaranteed to produce the same visual result as the `dashed` or `dotted` keywords as they are implementation-specific.

 Furthermore, some tools and platforms may not support the full range of stroke styles that design tokens of this type can represent.
-When displaying or exporting a `stroke-style` token whose value they don't natively support, they should therefore fallback to the closest approximation that they do support.
+When displaying or exporting a `strokeStyle` token whose value they don't natively support, they should therefore fallback to the closest approximation that they do support.

 The specifics of how a "closest approximation" is chosen are implementation-specific.
 However, the following examples illustrate what fallbacks tools MAY use in some scenarios.